infobiac/weblang/README.md

 Tutorial and examples on Alex/Happy: https://leanpub.com/alexandhappy/read

-Nice article with introduction to LLVM, LLVM haskell bindings, and an example of building up LLVM code from an AST
+Nice article with introduction to LLVM, LLVM haskell bindings, and an example of building up LLVM code from an AST: http://www.stephendiehl.com/llvm/#haskell-llvm-bindings

 ### Compiling